thecoder08/mod-system/README.md

 The expected output is as follows:
 ```
 Searching for mods...
+Found mod: runnable.so
+The mod was ran from the loader in this case.
-Found mod: test.so
+Found mod: error.so
-Error running mod: mods/test.so: undefined symbol: initMod
+Error running mod: mods/error.so: undefined symbol: initMod
 Found mod: mod.so
 The mod was ran!
 ```
-The script fails to execute `test.so` because `initMod` is misspelt as `initmod`.
+The script fails to execute `error.so` because `initMod` is misspelt as `initmod`.
 It then skips this mod.
+The `runnable.so` mod is special because it is possible to run it directly by typing `mods/runnable.so`.

 You are free to use this code in your own projects.